ROCm/amd-llvm-project/clang/README.md

 ===============
 This is how I build it now.
 The commands assumes:
 - ROCm stack is already installed
-- LLVM / LLD ToT are built at ~/hcc/llvm_upstream/build .
 - ROCm-Device-Libs is built, and installed at ~/hcc/ROCm-Device-Libs/build/dist

 ```